Bachelors Walk (TV series)

 Bachelors Walk was an Irish (RTÉ) comedy-drama series shot in and around Dublin.
 The programme was first broadcast on Network 2 on 1 October 2001.
-After a run of three series and an absence for three years, a one-off Christmas special which aired on St. Stephen's Day 2006 on RTÉ Two.
+The show had a run of three series and, after an absence for three years, a one-off Christmas special which aired on Saint Stephen's Day 2006 on RTÉ Two.

 Plot

 The series revolves around Barry, who is looking for a get-rich-quick scheme; Raymond, a film critic; and Michael, a barrister, who live in a house in Bachelors Walk in Dublin.
+The series begins with the arrival of new tenant, Alison, an art gallery manager from County Donegal.

+In the second series Michael marries Jane.
+In the third Raymond gets a teaching job in Mullingar.
+The finale features a will-they-won't-they story featuring Raymond and Alison.